 You don't need to avoid sleep aids if you absolutely need them, but before you turn to pills, try these eight tips to help you get a better night's sleep:

 Going for a brisk daily walk won't just trim you down, it will also keep you up less often at night.
-Exercise boosts the effect of natural sleep hormones such as melatonin, Dr. Carlson says.
+Exercise boosts the effect of natural sleep hormones such as melatonin.
 A study in the journal Sleep found that postmenopausal women who exercised for about three-and-a-half hours a week had an easier time falling asleep than women who exercised less often.
 Just watch the timing of your workouts.
 Exercising too close to bedtime can be stimulating.
-Carlson says a morning workout is ideal.
-"Exposing yourself to bright daylight first thing in the morning will help the natural circadian rhythm," she says.
+Morning workouts that expose you to bright daylight will help the natural circadian rhythm.

 2. Reserve bed for sleep and sex

 Don't use your bed as an office for answering phone calls and responding to emails.
 Also avoid watching late-night TV there.
 The bed needs to be a stimulus for sleeping, not for wakefulness.
 Reserve your bed for sleep and sex.

 3. Keep it comfortable

 Television isn't the only possible distraction in your bedroom.
 Ambience can affect your sleep quality too.
 Make sure your bedroom is as comfortable as possible.
 Ideally you want a quiet, dark, cool environment.
 All of these things promote sleep onset.

 4. Start a sleep ritual

 When you were a child and your mother read you a story and tucked you into bed every night, this comforting ritual helped lull you to sleep.
 Even in adulthood, a set of bedtime rituals can have a similar effect.
 Rituals help signal the body and mind that it's coming to be time for sleep.
 Drink a glass of warm milk.
 Take a bath.
 Or listen to calming music to unwind before bed.